computational-imaging/PixelRNN/00_pixelrnn_load_im/readme.md

 Access the test set to upload into SCAMP5 at [gdrive link](https://drive.google.com/drive/folders/1QRdkHLVSc2mXBeM0uxlsRQLQKjTXXy9x?usp=sharing).
 This is the test dataset for hand gesture.
 There are 10 examples of each of the 9 gestures.
 Each is 16 frames long.
 In the scamp5 code, replace the path in `pixelrnn.cpp` line 38 with your path.
 Line 36 is where the outputs will be saved.
 They will be saved in the same folder structure.
 For ease,  I included the empty folders here (`test_output_empty_folder`).
 Replace path in line 39 if needed.

 For the test videos, I saved out what the images _should_ look like in the folder called `test_simulated_intermediates`.
 The path is as so: `class/gesture_name/frame_i/image` where image is different outputs along the PixelRNN to compare intermediate outputs.
-Note that the input white for the conv is 5, and for the rnn, it is 2.
+Note that the input white for the conv and rnn is 10.
 This is due to the 255 limit of levels available before overflow.

 ## Run PixelRNN:
 ### Pipeline Overview